gromacs/gromacs/docs/install-guide/index.rst

 gcc versions 7 and 8,
 clang versions 8 and 9,
 and
-a beta version of oneAPI containing Intel's compiler.
+a version of oneAPI containing Intel's clang-based compiler.
 For this testing, we use Ubuntu 18.04 or 20.04 operating system.
 Other compiler, library, and OS versions are tested less frequently.
 For details, you can have a look at the